imenesg/cobra-kai-clone/README.md

-The character Miguel Diaz, played by Xolo Maridueña, developed a Portifolio website , on ep03x01,for his sensei Johnny Lawrence in Cobra Kai Series.
+The character Miguel Diaz, played by Xolo Maridueña, developed a Portifolio website, for his sensei Johnny Lawrence in Cobra Kai Series.
 This website is for new students on DoJo! #StrikeFirst #NoMercy #StrikeHard #CobraKaiNeverDies